Glossary

 Power lumbar seat adjustment – Control allows occupants to adjust the seatback’s internal components for better back support.

-Power up/down rear (not side) window – Allows the window in the back of the Pickup/SUV to open/close electronically through a switch inside the vehicle (as with side window power open/close).
+Power up/down back (not side) window – Allows the back window of a Pickup to open/close electrically through a switch inside the vehicle (as with side window power open/close).

 Programmable key (limits speed and audio volume) – Using a computer chip in the key, the vehicle can be programmed to limit top speed and to limit the audio system’s volume, and to sound continuous alerts if the driver does not wear a seat belt.
-The vehicle will not start unless it recognizes the chip in the key.
 This system can be useful for families with teenagers or for those who frequently valet park their vehicles.

 Rain-sensing windshield wipers – Sensor detects the amount of moisture hitting the windshield and turns on the windshield wipers automatically for optimum performance and visibility.